Duvet Buying Guide

 From feather & down to natural silk, it’s easy to lose track of the number of duvet fillings currently on offer to customers.
 But don’t fret.
 When looking for a duvet, you’ll usually be met with either a natural, or synthetic duvet filling, or sometimes both.

-Natural fillings are often considered more luxurious, consisting of duck feathers, geese feathers, bamboo or even mulberry silk.
+Natural fillings are often considered more luxurious, consisting of duck feathers, geese feathers or even alpaca fleece.
 More breathable than their synthetic counterparts, natural fillings will be more likely to provide warmth with less material.
-Moreover, when choosing between different natural fillings, bear in mind that a duvet with a higher ratio of down means that it’s softer, silkier and provides a higher level of comfortable warmth.
+Moreover, when choosing between different natural fillings, bear in mind that a duvet with a higher ratio of down means that it's softer, silkier and provides a higher level of comfortable warmth.
 In which case, if you prefer a heavier, more supportive duvet than a feather filling is perhaps your best choice.